ReactiveX/rxjs/docs_app/content/6-to-7-change-summary.md

 - Generic signatures have changed.
 Do not explicitly pass generics.

+### single

+- The `single` operator will now throw for scenarios where values coming in are either not present, or do not match the provided predicate.
+Error types have thrown have also been updated, please check documentation for changes.

+### skipLast

+- `skipLast` will no longer error when passed a negative number, rather it will simply return the source, as though `0` was passed.

 ### startWith

 - Generic signatures have changed.
 Do not explicitly pass generics.